Subphylum Crustacea (Crustaceans) — Order Decapoda (Crabs, Lobster, Shrimp) — Family Cancridae (Cancer Crabs) — Genus Cancer

 Photo ID courtesy of the Oregon Department of Fish and Wildlife

 Species: Cancer magister (Dana, 1852) Some scientists, based on the shapes of the teeth of the carapace, have called for a new genus name Metacarcinus which would mean a scientific name of Matacarcinus magister.
-Until clarified we will use the traditional classification.
+Until clarified, this is the traditional classification.

 Alternate Name: Market crab.
 Its common name comes from the town once called Dungeness in Washington (today it’s called Old Town).